How IRAs Impact Social Security

 How IRAs impact Social Security: Taxes on Social Security benefits

 As for the AGI, it includes wages, interest, investment income and distributions from traditional 401(k)s and IRAs.
-You can then make adjustments, such as for a health savings account (HSA) and other calculations that may change your AGI.
+You can then make adjustments, such as for a health savings account (HSA) and other calculations that might change your AGI.

 Here are the tiers of taxes due on Social Security benefits for individuals and couples filing jointly.